-- The financial asset is maintained within a business model whose objective is achieved through the collection of contractual cash flows and the sale of financial assets; and - The contractual terms of the financial asset give rise, on specified dates, to cash flows that are only principal and interest payments on the outstanding principal amount.
+- The financial asset is maintained within a business model whose objective is achieved through the collection of contractual cash flows and the sale of financial assets; and - The contractual terms of the financial asset give rise, on specified dates, to cash flows that are only payments of the principal and interest on the outstanding principal amount.

-By default, all other financial assets are subsequently measured at fair value through profit or loss.
+By default, all other financial assets are subsequently measured at fair value with changes in profit and loss.